selfage/bundler_cli/README.md

 ## Run in Puppeteer

-[Puppetter](https://www.npmjs.com/package/puppeteer) is a headless Chrome with high-level Node API.
-You can bundle and run the bundled JS file inside Puppeteer (headless Chrome) environment in one command.
-The magic is simply that it writes a temp HTML file pointing to the JS file, starts a local server and registers file handlers to serve them.
+[Puppetter](https://www.npmjs.com/package/puppeteer) is a headless Chrome with high-level Node API. `$ bundage prun` makes it feels like running an exectuable TS/JS file in Node but actually in Puppeteer/headless Chrome environment.
+It bundles and run the bundled JS file by writing a temp HTML file pointing to the JS file, starting a local server and registering file handlers to serve them.
 We expect your bundled JS file does all the UI work, creating HTML elements, setting CSS and etc.

 ```
 $ bundage prun -h